We Value Your Privacy

 - Make sure that health information that identifies you is kept private.

-- Give you this Notice of our legal duties and privacy practices with respect to health information about you.
+- Give you this Notice of our legal duties & privacy practices with respect to health information.

 - Follow the terms of the Notice that is currently in effect.